asquare14/Git-Cheat-Sheet/main.md

 # GIT CHEATSHEET

 ## Initializing Git
-Those commands are related to the inizialitazion process for git repositories on your local machine.
+These commands are related to the inizialitazion process for git repositories on your local machine.

 `$ git init`
 - It will create a new git repository in the current directory.